 Why are fruit and savory herbs such a food pairing?

 The three common fruit pairing herbs are thyme, sage, and rosemary.
 I always associate these three with autumn and winter; all the cozy vibes!
 They’re warming, can be savory or sweet, herby, earthy, and give that “complete” feel to a recipe.
 I’ve always been a fan of pairing fruit with savory things like chicken, and since figs aren’t like watermelon or pineapple, savory herbs like rosemary complement their elegant sweetness rather perfectly!
-The earthiness both the figs and rosemary have were just a pairing waiting to happen!
+The earthiness both the figs and rosemary have are just a pairing waiting to happen!
 Other herbs that elevate fruit are things such as tarragon, winter or summer savory, any of the “perennial” herbs.
 Same goes with pairing olive oil or balsamic with citrus, berries, figs..beautiful and full flavors there!

 You guys know I LOVE my gluten-free quick breads!
 Why?
 Well, they’re so easy to make, just mix, pour, and bake.
 But also because they can be a breakfast, brunch, snack, or dessert!
 Quick breads are like the cuisine to your morning muffin or after dinner slice of cake.
 They are so perfect to pair with coffee or your afternoon tea!
 Quick breads are a baked good I think you should just always have in the house.
 Bake some, slice, and freeze to pull out whenever the craving hits or bake a weekly loaf to have on hand, not only for yourself, but if guests pop in.
 Speaking of such, quick breads are GREAT gifts to give!
 They’re just so easy and very forgiving to make on the fly!